 Cons: Mediocre specs for the price, Software can be expensive, Battery Life can be an issue with long shifts

 Summary: The VM780 was the top of the range Hytera Model in its’ last generation.
 It is also the only model that is still in production.
 Specifications wise, you can get better for the price elsewhere but the real USP for the VM780 is the rotatable lens.
 This essentially allows you to turn it into a front-facing screen camera.
-This style is much touted by its manufacturers like Revel Media and WCCTV.
+This style is much touted by its manufacturers like Reveal Media and WCCTV.
 They argue that watching yourself being recorded on screen de-escalates situations.
 Others argue that it is a provocation.
 It is really down to what the individual user believes.
 If you specifically want a stand-alone front facing camera, then the VM780 is a good choice.
+Also, it should be noted that Hytera is being blacklisted by governments and organisations globally which may have an effect depending on the nature of your site.

 The Camera: Like the Hytera VM780, the Transcend DrivePro Body 30 has a large multinational Asian company behind it, this time not from the radio industry but from the electrical components sector.
 Transcend are one of the world’s largest manufacturers of electronic components who after producing a popular line of Dash cams, moved into the wireless CCTV body camera arena.